msteiu/RainRunGame/README.md

 * Angelina - Modified RainRun and RainRunPanel for modularity.
 Assumes that FallingObjects all contain the method: public void moveDown(int speed);
 * Updated the FallingObject & Character interfaces, and PowerUp class to reflect that change
+* Mara - Update backend classes (MyCharacter, Monster)
+* Mara - FallingObject interface needs to be implemented by Monster - all things that fall are FallingObjects in this game.

 ## Data Structures